Summary

 One of the greatest weightlifters ever used spacing and contextual interference -- a set of squats, then a walk, then presses later.

-"Paul Anderson would do a set of squats, wander around, drink some milk, half an hour later do a set of presses.
-He invented many cutting-edge training concepts."
+"Then he would wander around, drink some milk, half an hour later do a set of presses."

 Bodybuilding culture distorted how most people think about resistance training